JeffKatzy/ds-lecture-notes/module-1/week-2/python-object-relations-assessment/README.md

 Build out the following methods on the `Restaurant` class

 * Restaurant.all()
-  * returns an array of all restaurants
+  * returns a list of all restaurants
 * Restaurant.find_by_name(name)
   * given a string of restaurant name, returns the first restaurant that matches
 * Restaurant#reviews